 Dividends paid to corporate shareholders are generally exempt from CIT, if the paying firm has fulfilled its CIT obligations before payment.
-Dividends received from foreign companies are credited against CIT payable in Vietnam but not exceed the income tax calculated under the CIT Law of Vietnam.

-Profit Remittance
+Profit Repatriation

-Foreign investors are allowed to remit their profits either on annual basis or on termination of the investment, in Vietnam, provided that they have profit based on the audited financial statements.
+Foreign investors are allowed to repatriate their profits either on annual basis or on termination of the investment, in Vietnam, provided that they have profit based on the audited financial statements.

-The foreign investors or their investee companies at the foreign investors' authorization are required to notify the local tax authorities the plan to remit profits at least 7 working days prior to the scheduled remittance.
+The foreign investors or their investee companies at the foreign investors' authorization are required to notify the local tax authorities the plan to repatriate profits at least 7 working days prior to the scheduled repatriation.